fssa-batch3/susikumar.pitchaimuthu__web_project/README.md

 ### Create an account
-   - Scenario 1: Successfully login in to account
+   - Scenario 2: Successfully login in to account.
         Steps:
             1. Navigate to the login page.
-         2. Enter the required information such as email, and password.
+            2. Enter the required information such as email and password.
             3. Click the "login" button.
    - Expected Result:
             1. The user is redirected to the user profile page.

-### create profile / avatar
+### Create Profile avatar

-   - Scenario 1: Successfully create avatar / profile
+   - Scenario 1: Sucessfully create profile avatar.
        Steps:
-           1. Navigate to user local file.
+            1. Click the file option button.
-           2. click the file option.
+            2. Choose any photo.
-           3. choose the photo.
+            3. Click the "ok" button.
    - Expected Result:
-           1. The user can create and their profile image.
+            1. The user can create their profile image.

 ### Send message